-Both the Minnesota Legislature and the Government Accounting Standards Board (GASB) have been concerned about the methods by which public investments are held.
+Both the Minnesota Legislature and the Government Accounting Standards Board (GASB) have been concerned about the methods by which government investments are held.

 Through Minn.
-Stat. § 118A.06, the legislature has prescribed the minimum requirements for safekeeping public investments.
+Stat. § 118A.06, the legislature has set the minimum legal requirements for safekeeping public investments.
 The statute greatly restricts who can hold investments on behalf of a Minnesota government entity.
+Safekeeping is limited to:

+- Federal Reserve banks;

+- Banks with a trust department;

+- Primary reporting dealers; and

-Safekeeping is limited to Federal Reserve banks, banks with a trust department, primary reporting dealers and broker dealers with a principal executive office in Minnesota.
+- Broker-dealers with a principal executive office in Minnesota.

 It is common for public investors to allow their brokers to hold their investments.
 However, very few brokers have a principal executive office in the state.

 Rate Search was neither a bank nor a primary reporting dealer.
-It is not clear whether Rate Search was qualified as a broker dealer, but certainly it had no presence in the State of Minnesota, with its principal executive office in Missouri.
-As a result, Rate Search was not qualified under Minn.
-Stat. § 118A.06 to hold public investments.
+It is not clear whether Rate Search was qualified as a broker-dealer, but its principal executive office was in Missouri, not Minnesota.
+As a result, Rate Search was not qualified under the statute to hold public investments.